smapiot/piral/docs/reference/emulator.md

 The emulator declaration can also be built independently using the command `piral declaration`.

-::: tip: Piral Declaration Entry Point
+::: tip: Piral declaration entry point
 By default, the `piral declaration` command works against the current working directory.
 It looks for the closest *package.json* and retrieves the application's entry point via the `app` field.
 In case you want to specify this you can provide the entry point directly.

 The command `piral declaration path/to/entry` supports *.html*, *.js*, *.jsx*, *.ts*, and *.tsx* files as entry points.